British pubs' loss from COVID-19 curbs is supermarkets' gain

 Analysts said that while supermarkets would get a festive fillip at the expense of the food and beverage channel, current restrictions on households mixing could dramatically impact the shape of trade.

-Former Sainsbury's boss Justin King, currently a non-executive director of Marks & Spencer MKS.L, said Christmas was likely to be characterised by people having more smaller gatherings spread over the whole of the two-week holiday period.
+Former Sainsbury’s boss Justin King, currently a non-executive director of Marks & Spencer, said Christmas was likely to be characterised by people having more smaller gatherings spread over the whole of the two-week holiday period.

 “Christmas will still happen, it will still be a sales peak for retail, food in particular, but I think it’s likely to be less pronounced around just one or two days as its historically, typically been,” he told BBC radio.